gasparka/spectrogram/README.md

 ![Pi setup](https://github.com/gasparka/spectrogram/blob/master/doc/lime_mini_screen.jpg "lime_mini_screen")

 _**Notes:** Current draw was around 1.25A@5V.
-5' TFT-Display created some noise in the spectrogram, this was fixed by using HDMI display.
+5’ TFT-Display created some noise in the spectrogram - this was not a problem with HDMI display.
-Later allowed much higher resolution, which caps the CPU when the spectrogram is running full-screen._
+OTOH HDMI supports higher resolution, which may cap the CPU if GQRX window is too big (updating the waterfall is expensive)._

 ### Remote usage

 Pair your LimeSDR-Mini with RaspberryPi and execute ```spectrogram --server_only``` - this sets up a SoapySDR-Remote server.
 Next, on the monitoring device, execute ```spectrogram``` - this scans for remote devices and opens GQRX if one is found.
 Network bandwidth will be around 1 MB/s.

-_**Note:** [LimeNet-Micro](https://www.crowdsupply.com/lime-micro/limenet-micro) is ideal for remote applications - it has LimeSDR-Mini, RaspberryPi and power-over-ethernet on single board.
-Work in progress ([#9](https://github.com/gasparka/spectrogram/issues/9))._

 ## MISC